 Coping with Cancer

 The information within our website is unique.
-We have identified a need to access a resource giving useful advice (hints and tips) on a range of different situations that may be experienced when dealing with cancer, written by individuals with personal understanding (been there, done that) and professional knowledge (nursing/medical/support staff)
+We have identified the need for patients to access a resource that provides useful advice covering a range of topics and scenarios that may be experienced when dealing with cancer.
+Individuals with personal understanding, experience or professional knowledge have contributed with useful hints and tips.